willebolin/Image_Inpainting/README.md

 The method we propose is comnbination of a Generative Adversarial Network (GAN) and partial convlution that was developed by NVIDIA (as seen here: https://github.com/NVIDIA/partialconv).

-The full report can be found here: http://cs230.stanford.edu/projects_winter_2019/reports/15812108.pdf A poster of the project can be found here: http://cs230.stanford.edu/projects_winter_2019/posters/15812309.pdf
+A pdf of the report can be found here: http://cs230.stanford.edu/projects_winter_2019/reports/15812108.pdf

+A poster of the project can be found here: http://cs230.stanford.edu/projects_winter_2019/posters/15812309.pdf